Messages (Apple): iOS and iPadOS versions

-Messages received minor upgrades with iOS 4.
+Messages received minor improvements in iOS 4.
 Among the new features was the ability to search within text messages, much like the search feature in Mail.
 It also added support for displaying a character count to notify when one had gone over the standard SMS character limit. iOS 4.0 also included support for a red exclamation mark to appear on the app's icon to warn failure to send a message.
 Developers were provided with a new API that allowed them to add embedded messaging functionality to their apps.

 iMessage support was added with iOS 5 on October 12, 2011.
 The iPhone supported SMS, MMS and iMessage, while the iPad and iPod touch only supported iMessage.
 With iMessage, users could send text, picture messages and contacts over WiFi or 3G to other iOS 5 devices without using their carrier quota.
 In addition, a user could start their conversation on one device and continue on another.
 Messages also introduced typing indication, delivery and read receipts.
-With the introduction of Notification Center, new SMS, MMS or iMessages could be seen on the lock screen or by pulling down the Notification Center.
+With the introduction of Notification Center, new SMS, and MMS notifications could now be seen on the lock screen or by pulling down the Notification Center, in addition to iMessage notifications.

-iOS 6 helped improve syncing between multiple devices. iPod touch and iPad users could now use their iPhone phone numbers to send or receive iMessages.
+iOS 6 improved syncing between multiple devices. iPod touch and iPad users could now use their iPhone phone numbers to send or receive iMessages.
 Earlier, iPhone users could not receive iMessages sent to their phone number on iPad or iPod touch.
 Users could now add additional emails to receive and send messages on any device. iOS 6 also added a Share button on apps like Safari and Photos, which enabled users to share links and photos using SMS/MMS or iMessage without leaving the app.

+Messages gained a redesigned user interface in iOS 7.
+The ability to see a message post date by swiping from right to left was also added.

+In iOS 7.1, the logo was slightly modified.